pipeforce/pipeforce.github.io/docs/guides/commands_pipelines/55_async_command.md

 }
 ```

-### Async task already fetched
+### Async task gone

+After an async task has been finished, it will be kept for a few seconds in the async task cache in order to give the poller the chance to catch the result.
+How long it is kept in this cache, depends on the backend configuration.

-In case the result of an async task was already fetched by a previous call of `async.fetch`, the HTTP status code `404` (Not Found) will be returned in header and in the attribute `statusCode` of result JSON.
+After the task was removed from the cache, any poll for it will result in a `404` (Not Found) HTTP status in the response and in the attribute `statusCode` of result JSON.
 Example response body:

 ```json
 {